Blue and Beautiful: Celebrating the colors of the Pacific Northwest in the Spring

 Ground arches or floral nests are an excellent way to create a natural floral focal point for a wedding ceremony without obscuring a a beautiful view.
 A smaller amount of florals can make a big statement, and they can be designed in containers and easily movable (though this one was installed with water tubes, directly into the ground).

 The bouquet looks as if it was freshly picked from the garden behind her.
-The delphinium, with its hints of blue and purple, adorns the model's stunning hairstyle, creating goddess vibes.
+The delphinium, with its hints of blue and purple, adorns the model's stunning hairstyle, giving off goddess vibes.

 Intimate wedding ceremonies are becoming more common, and small gatherings can be quite special.
 Going small can both significantly decrease your overall budget and the impact on the environment.